England (7) – Bottallack -> Oxford

 Rose @ the Post Office garden

-In the village we bought a cornish pastry of which we have heard so much and wanted to try.
-We chose one with onion and cheese filling which was delicious.
+In the village, we bought a Cornish pastry, about which we had heard so much and wanted to try it.
+We chose one with onion and cheese filling, which was delicious.

 Cornish Pastry

-As we were running out of time we left Cornwall and drove east in direction to Oxford.
-On the way we stopped at Yeovil, where we visited the Fleet Air Arm Museum of the Royal Navy.
-Beside of many planes and helicopters the museum shows also the Concorde Nr 2 and you can experience a helicopter flight to an aircraft carrier, watch the take off and landing of an aircraft and visit the „Island“ the control tower of an aircraft carrier of the 70s.
+As we were running out of time, we left Cornwall and drove east in direction to Oxford.
+On the way, we stopped at Yeovil, where we visited the Fleet Air Arm Museum of the Royal Navy.
+Beside of many planes and helicopters the museum shows also the Concorde No. 2, and you can experience a helicopter flight to an aircraft carrier, watch the take-off and landing of an aircraft and visit the “Island”, the control tower of an aircraft carrier of the 70s.
 Very interesting!

 Cockpit of Concorde No. 002 in 1968

-smiling face of a Fighter Jet of the Britisch Navy
+Smiling face of a Fighter Jet of the British Navy

-control room inside the aircraft carrier of the 70´s
+Control room inside an aircraft carrier from the 70’s

-For the night we were searching again for a parking, which is very hard, if you don’t want to ignore the signs saying „No overnight parking“.
-But at the end we stopped near Avebury at a parking just of the street next to Silbury Hill.
+For the night, we were searching again for a parking, which was very hard, if you don’t want to ignore the signs saying “No overnight parking”.
+But at the end we stopped near Avebury at a parking just off the street next to Silbury Hill.

 Stop for the night near Avebury

-The next morning we walked from there through the fields to Avebury and had a look at the henge which has the village partly inside of the stone circle.
+The next morning, we walked from there through the fields to Avebury and had a look at the henge, which has the village partly inside the stone circle.

 Silbury Hill